 - Paso de La Plata – an amazing pass built in the vertical cliffs of the summit to connect the North and South of the island.

-- Mirador de la Cruz Grande – nice viewpoint in two directions, vistas of Caldera de Tirajana one way, and the Cuenca de Chira and the Pinar de Pilancones the other.
+- Mirador de la Cruz Grande – a nice viewpoint in two directions, vistas of Caldera de Tirajana one way, and the Cuenca de Chira and the Pinar de Pilancones the other.

 - Los Llanos de la Pez – dense pine forest covering a big part of the hike.